mathisvickie/KMAC/README.md

 # CVEs
 As you may see many known bad drivers are blacklisted by BE/EAC and others because they were already used in public game cheats (and released on uc).
 Here are listed most recent  interesting CVEs: (i will try to keep this list updated)

+## CVE-2021-36276 (dbutil version2)
+Dell DBUtilDrv2.sys driver (versions 2.5 and 2.6) contains an insufficient access control vulnerability which may lead to escalation of privileges, denial of service, or information disclosure.
+Local authenticated user access is required.
+Note: it is WDF driver so I won't make any PoC - feel free to analyze it, search for imports MmMapIoSpace and MmUnmapIoSpace.

 ## CVE-2021-31728 & CVE-2021-31727 (zemana again)
 Not recommended to use because zemana was already detected in past even if these are new CVEs. https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-31728 & https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-31727 POC: https://github.com/irql0/CVE-2021-31728